 1. Advantek 23200 Outdoor Dog Gazebo – Best Overall

-If you are ready to go for the best option, this gazebo style kennel is the one for you.
+If you are ready to go for the best option, this pet gazebo style dog kennel is the one for you.
 The Advantek comes in four sizes from 3, 4, 5, and 8-foot to accommodate any size pup.
-The gazebo structure is made of durable galvanized steel, and the umbrella top will keep your pet dry during passing rain showers.
+The pet gazebo structure is made of durable galvanized steel, and the umbrella top will keep your pet dry during passing rain showers.

 This model is easy to assemble and takedown for easy transport.
 You can take this unit on road trips, beach outings, or family vacations.
-If you have more than one pet, you can also attach additional kennels to make a big unit with separate spaces.
+If you have more than one pet, you can also attach additional dog kennels to make a big unit with separate spaces.
 This option is spacious with a durable door that will keep your little escape artist in place.